Introduction to Chinese colours

 Gansai are traditional Japanese watercolour cakes in small rectangular dishes.
 Teppachi are cakes in round dishes.

 There are Chinese equivalents but not readily available at the moment.
-Inkston has blue, cinnabar, red and white pans.
+Inkston has a limited range of mineral colour pans.